 Ornamental jewelry is not to be worn on school grounds or at school sponsored functions.
 These include rings, earrings, necklaces, chains, bracelets, advertising hand bands, or any type of jewelry that has as its main function, display.
-Wearing makeup, colored or decorated nails are not allowed.
+Colored or decorated nails are not allowed.
 These guidelines are to be used when students attend any school-related activities.